saltedbones/Africology-and-African-American-Studies/pages/graduate.md

 ## Academic Advising

-As a student working toward an MA or PhD, you will  meet with advisors throughout your time at the department and be guided toward a concentration based on your interests and resources available at the department.
+As a student working toward an MA or PhD, you'll be guided toward a concentration based on your interests and resources available by advisors at the department.

 Possible concentrations include:

 - African and African American History
 - African and African American Literature